 It is important to keep the sensor window clean and checks should be carried out at regular intervals-determined locally according to the type and degree of contamination encountered-to ensure optimal performance of the flame detector.
+Although flames can be detected when the window is contaminated, there may be a reduction of sensitivity as shown in the table overleaf.

-It is recommended that the UV Flame Detector be disabled when the window is being cleaned.
+It is recommended that the IR3 Flame Detector be disabled when the window is being cleaned.

-© Apollo Fire Detectors Limited 2010 36 Brookside Road, Havant, Hants, PO9 1 JR, UK Tel +44 (0) 23 9249 2412 Fax +44 (0) 23 9249 2754 www.apollo-fire.co.uk
+© Apollo Fire Detectors Limited 2010, 36 Brookside Road, Havant, Hants, PO9 1 JR, UK Tel +44 (0) 23 9249 2412 Fax +44 (0) 23 9249 2754 www.apollo-fire.co.uk